5 day Everglades, Florida Keys and Miami itinerary for families

 We left the Keys and drove to Miami, which takes around 2 hours from Key Largo.

-That morning, we booked a Raccoon Island boat tour at 9:45 a.m. through GetYourGuide.
+That morning, we booked a Raccoon Island boat tour at 9:45 a.m.
 It was a fun and slightly different experience.
 Raccoon Island is a small, natural island in Biscayne Bay accessible only by boat.
 This half-day tour includes a 45–60 minute boat ride each way, a short stop to observe wild raccoons in their natural habitat, and optional water play for children.
 It’s best suited to school-age kids who enjoy wildlife and light exploration, and provides a unique, informal experience that can complement a Miami family itinerary without taking up a full day.
 This was a great way to see Miami as it included a sail past the coastline and the local billionaires homes.

 For a more detailed overview of this experience, see: Raccoon Island Miami with Kids: Is It Really Worth It?